William Lygon, 7th Earl Beauchamp: Other public appointments

 Beauchamp was appointed Honorary Colonel of the 1st Worcestershire Royal Garrison Artillery (Volunteers) on 5 November 1902.

-He was made Lord Lieutenant of Gloucestershire in 1911, carried the Sword of State at the coronation of King George V, was made Lord Warden of the Cinque Ports in 1913 and a Knight of the Garter in 1914.
+He was made Lord Lieutenant of Gloucestershire in 1911, carried the Sword of State at the coronation of King George V, was made Lord Warden of the Cinque Ports in 1913 and a Knight Companion of the Garter in 1914.
 He was also Chancellor of the University of London and a Six Master (Governor of RGS Worcester).

 In June 1901, Beauchamp received an honorary Doctor of Laws (LLD) degree from the University of Glasgow.

 Sexuality and blackmail

 In 1931, Lord Beauchamp was "outed" as a homosexual.
 Although Beauchamp's homosexuality (a trait shared with his late paternal uncle Henry Lygon, 5th Earl Beauchamp) was an open secret in parts of high society and one that his political opponents had refrained from using against him despite its illegality, Lady Beauchamp was oblivious to it and professed a confusion as to what homosexuality was when it was revealed.
 At one stage she thought her husband was being accused of being a bugler.
-He had numerous affairs at Madresfield and Walmer Castle, with his partners ranging from servants to socialites, including local men.
+He had numerous affairs at Madresfield Court and Walmer Castle, with his partners ranging from servants to socialites, including local men.

 In 1930, while on a trip to Australia, it became common knowledge in London society that one of the men escorting him, Robert Bernays, a member of the Liberal Party, was a lover.

 It was reported to King George V and Queen Mary by Beauchamp's Tory brother-in-law, the Duke of Westminster, who privately disliked Beauchamp and hoped to ruin both him and the Liberal Party through Beauchamp's downfall.
-Homosexual practice was a criminal offence at the time, and the King was horrified, rumoured to have said, "I thought men like that shot themselves".
+Homosexual practice was a criminal offence at the time, and the King was horrified; he is rumoured to have said, "I thought men like that shot themselves".

-The King had a personal interest in the case, as his sons Prince Henry, Duke of Gloucester and Prince George, Duke of Kent, had visited Madresfield in the past.
-George was then in a relationship with Beauchamp's daughter Lady Mary, which was cut off by her father's outing.
+The King had a personal interest in the case, for his sons the Duke of Gloucester and the Duke of Kent had visited Madresfield in the past.
+Kent was then in a relationship with Beauchamp's daughter Lady Mary Lygon, which was cut off after her father was outed.

-After sufficient evidence had been gathered by the Duke, Beauchamp was made an offer to separate from his wife Lettice, retire on a pretence and then leave the country.
+After Westminster had gathered sufficient evidence, Beauchamp was made an offer to separate from his wife Lettice, retire on a pretence and then leave the country.
 Beauchamp accepted and left the country immediately in June 1931, living a nomadic life in the global homosexual hotspots of the time.
 Shortly afterwards, the Countess Beauchamp obtained a divorce.
-There was no public scandal, but Lord Beauchamp resigned all his offices.
-However, he held on to the sinecure of Lord Warden of the Cinque Ports until 1934.
-Following his departure for the continent, his brother-in-law sent him a note which read.
-"Dear Bugger-in-law, you got what you deserved.
+There was no public scandal, but Lord Beauchamp resigned all his offices, save the sinecure of Lord Warden of the Cinque Ports, which he retained until 1934.
+Following his departure for the continent, his brother-in-law sent him a note which read: "Dear Bugger-in-law, you got what you deserved.
 Yours, Westminster."

 Lord Beauchamp's last partner was David Smyth (né Glory Smyth-Pigott: son of John Smyth-Pigott, second leader of the messianic sect the Agapemonites), to whom he left a Sydney mansion and share portfolio.